plforacle/heatwave-for-developers-hol/introduction/introduction.md

 In this HOL Workshop, you will use OCI and HeatWave Services to help Fictitious Corp Eureka improve its Customer Satisfaction by completing the following labs in a Development Environment:

-1. Create a MySQL HeatWave Database System
+1. Create a MySQL HeatWave Database System and Load existing on-premise MySQL Schema and data
 2. Create a Bastion and Linux Apache MySQL PHP (LAMP) Server
 3. Add a HeatWave Cluster to the Database System
 4. Upload CSV and Parquet files data into an OCI Object Storage Bucket